Botswana

 International Education Standards

-The Accountants Act 2010 outlines some general entry and educational requirements and states that the Botswana Institute of Chartered Accountants (BICA) may set more specific initial and continuing professional development (IPD and CPD respectively) for professional accountants.
-In accordance with the Financial Reporting Act 2010, the Botswana Accountancy Oversight Authority (BAOA) oversees the training, professional development programs, and examinations carried out by BICA.
+The Accountants Act, 2010 as amended outlines some general entry and educational requirements and states that the Botswana Institute of Chartered Accountants (BICA) may set more specific initial and continuing professional development (IPD and CPD respectively) for professional accountants.
+In accordance with the Financial Reporting Act 2010 as amended, the Botswana Accountancy Oversight Authority (BAOA) oversees the training, professional development programs, and examinations carried out by BICA.

-BICA has established and implemented the Botswana Professional Accountancy Qualification (BPAQ) which utilizes the Institute of Chartered Accountants in England and Wales’ (ICAEW) materials except for a module on Botswana’s tax and business law.
-The ICAEW’s educational programming aligns with the 2015 IES.
+BICA has established and implemented the Botswana Chartered Accountancy Qualification (BCAQ) which utilizes the Institute of Chartered Accountants in England and Wales’s (ICAEW) materials except for a module on Botswana’s tax and business law.
+The ICAEW’s educational programming aligns with the latest IES.
 After passing examinations, individuals must complete three years of practical experience with an Authorized Training Employer and demonstrate that they have learned necessary competencies.

-BICA has established CPD requirements of 40 hours per year to align with the 2019 IES.
+BICA has also established CPD requirements of 40 hours per year to align with the latest IES.

 Current Status: Adopted